 Early Music America's awards are given annually in June with each winner receiving a $1,000 cash prize.
-If you would like to nominate someone for an award, please submit your nomination by January 15 of each year to Ann Felter at firstname.lastname@example.org.
-Questions?
-Email or call our office at (412) 642-2778.
+If you would like to nominate someone for an award, please submit the name of the nominee, a short bio, and a paragraph on why you are nominating him/her by January 15 of each year to Ann Felter at firstname.lastname@example.org.

 Photos from the 2013 Annual Awards Ceremony